 The point is, our parents aren’t that good in tech.

-Enter simple computers for seniors.
+Enter computers for seniors.

 The goal is to serve the modest needs of your folks without overcomplicating things.